shekhar-s93/Off-Remote-Desktop-Notification/README.md

 3. Adjust file settings as instructed in the dialog.
 4. Replace the original file with the edited version to disable notifications.

-Note: This is a technical procedure.
+1. Note: This is a technical procedure.
 Ensure you back up the original DLL file before replacing it.
+2. Note: Troubleshooting:

+If the file does not open or you encounter an "Invalid File" error, first download the file and enter the password chromeremotedesktop@32 upon opening.
+This should resolve access issues.